awslabs/duvet/design/duplicates/decisions.md

 Fail targets bearing more than N annotations, N shipped with a biting default.

-- Con: no defensible N exists.
-A default that bites fails the large legitimate population on day one; a default high enough not to misses the five-stack that motivated the feature.
-Count is a signal, not a discriminator.
+- Con: no defensible *intermediate* N exists — 3 and 5 are
+  arbitrary in a way 1 is not.
+A middle value fails some legitimately dense code while missing some stack it was meant to catch; count is a signal, not a discriminator.
+N = 1 is different in kind: "one target, one annotation" is not a threshold but the position-must-discriminate principle itself — [Decision 1](#decision-1)'s strict-by-default posture on this axis.
+Whether it is shippable as a default turns on how large the legitimately dense population actually is; an empirical question, taken up under Option C.
 - Con: unlike every gate above, no evidence property is violated — each stacked claim is billed and distinguishable.
 Failing code the evidence supports would be the first rule in this document